Buenos Aires Underground: Fares and operating times

-Fares are AR$42 per trip on the Subte, regardless of travelled distance, though these can be as low as AR$18 depending on how many trips are made per month, while the Premetro has a flat rate of AR$15.
+Prior to 2024, standard fares cost AR$125 per trip on the Subte, regardless of travelled distance.
+After 20 trips, the fare is discounted 20%; after 30 trips, 30%, and after 40 trips the fare is discounted 40%.
+The Premetro has a flat rate of AR$43.75.
 Fares have been increased multiple times due to devaluation of the Argentine Peso.
 While tokens have been used in the past, at present riders use contactless cards called SUBE, which are rechargeable with multiple forms of payment.
 Previously, single or multi-use paper cards with a magnetic strip (called Subtepass) were used, however, these were phased out of the system in May 2016, opting instead only to use the digital cards, with the exception of some retired, disabled and student cards.
+In 2024, fares were raised to AR$574, an increase of 360%, as part of austerity policies introduced by President Javier Milei.

 Trains run from 05:00 until 23:00, every 3–4 minutes, for all lines except Line H which has a frequency of around 6 minutes.
 Under modernisation plans commenced in 2013, service frequencies increased to an average of one train every 2 minutes 20 seconds by 2019.

 Trains originally ran until 01:00 am, but following the privatisation of the service through concession to Metrovías, the company established an earlier closing time of 23:00 in 1994 to carry out works on the lines.
 This change was only meant to be temporary, but was never reverted even after the works were completed.
 There have been numerous petitions as well as a campaign by the City Ombudsman to extend services to 1:30 am on weekdays and 3:00 am on Fridays and Saturdays.
 These proposals have been rejected by Subterráneos de Buenos Aires, which stated in 2015 that the reduced schedule is needed in order to carry out infrastructure modernisation works across all the lines while they are closed.

 The Subte operations are radio-controlled and monitored remotely from the Metrovías Central Operations Post (PCO in Spanish).
 There 24 operators have been monitoring four of the six subway lines (lines C and H have separate monitoring) since 2001.
 As of 2015, last formations arrive at their respective terminals at approximately 11:30 pm, where maintenance and cleaning operations take place until about 4:00 am.